Search This Blog

 Barista Language: Communication Lessons from Local Coffee Shop Visit

 I was spending my vacation with my son traveling through places in Colorado.
-We stopped by a local coffee shop for a little break and support the local economy instead of the franchise shops!
+We stopped by a local coffee shop for a little break and supported the local economy instead of the franchise shops!
 I ordered a regular black coffee and got a Mexican strong roast coffee.
 It was not Americano.
-I said that this is not what I ordered and the shop asked for what I needed and gave me an alternative.
-As I started to sip my coffee, my son mentioned that I made an assumption about what a regular coffee meant and should learn about the barista language to order coffee.
+I said that this is not what I ordered, and the shop asked for what I needed and gave me an alternative.
+As I started to sip my coffee, my son mentioned that I assumed about what a regular coffee meant and should learn about the barista language to order coffee.

 "Barista language" echoed in my ears loudly!
-As part of the people management aspects, I always used to say, "Communication is not what you say but what the other person understood!"
+As part of the people management aspects, I always used to say, "Communication is not what you say but what the other person understands!"
 (Rajagopalan, 2018).
-I often emphasize them in my trainings about managing stakeholder engagement by push, pull, and interactive communications in formal and informal settings relating to both verbal and non-verbal clues.
-But, my thoughts in all these areas were implicitly focused on formally recognized scripted languages used by people to speak and write!
-But, I missed that connection to the glossary of terms that people use naturally as part of their business.
+I often emphasize them in my training about managing stakeholder engagement by push, pull, and interactive communications in formal and informal settings relating to both verbal and non-verbal clues.
+But my thoughts in all these areas were implicitly focused on formally recognized scripted languages used by people to speak and write!
+Hence, I missed that connection to the glossary of terms that people use naturally as part of their business.

-For those that are not familiar, coffee could be served as "Latte, Coffe Mocha, Iced Coffee, Red Eye, Americano, Cortado, Cold brew, Cafe con Leche, Cappucion, Caffee Macchiato, Flat white, Pour over, and Long black."
-Each and every type of coffee has a different way of preparation, different origin of beans, different types of mixes, etc. Where is "Regular" here that I asked of the Barista asking for my coffee order?
+For those that are not familiar, coffee could be served as "Latte, Caffe Mocha, Iced Coffee, Red Eye, Americano, Cortado, Cold brew, Cafe con Leche, Cappuccino, Caffe Macchiato, Flat white, Pour over, and Long black."
+For your information, this is not the entire listing!
+Every type of coffee listed here has a different way of preparation, different origin of beans, different types of mixes, etc. Where is "Regular" here that I asked of the Barista?
 I assumed "Regular" is always the standard Americano!
 As I pondered over what my son was trying to emphasize, "Coffee is like a culture with each variation being a tribe of its own!"
 Naturally, therefore, there is a Barista language.
 No wonder the "Regular" that this coffee shop served was local to their culture and business!
 I am sure the same can be said for tea, wine, and other hot drinks.

 References